 Depending upon which building you find yourself in, you may discover a differing host of devices on hand ranging from pull-stations to sprinklers.
-LSU Shreveport maintains a contract with "Mid-South Fire Services" to conduct the annual inspections of the sprinklers, alarms, fire extinguishers for each building.
-Additionally, the fire suppression devices found in the kitchen area of the "Port" dining facility are inspected on a biannually.
+LSU Shreveport maintained a contract with "Mid-South Fire Services" to conduct the annual inspections of the sprinklers, alarms, fire extinguishers for each building.